-You will need a MyCitrix account.
+You will need a MyCitrix account2.

-3. Install the CloudPlatform packages.
+3. Install the packages.
+You should have a file in the form of "CloudPlatform-VERSION-N-OSVERSION.tar.gz".
+Untar the file and then run the install.sh script inside it.
 Replace the file and directory names below with those you are using:

+'''

-tar xzf CloudStack-VERSION-1-OSVERSION.tar.gz
+tar xzf CloudPlatform-VERSION-N-OSVERSION.tar.gz

-- # cd CloudStack-VERSION-1-OSVERSION - # ./install.sh
+cd CloudPlatform-VERSION-N-OSVERSION

+./install.sh

+'''